Heating of the intracluster medium by buoyant bubbles and sound waves: Results

 \subsection{Importance of conductivity}

-Incorporating conductivity is crucial for ICM thermodynamics.
-In Figure~\ref{fig4}, we show the final pressure and entropy profiles for a $6\times10^{14}M_{\odot}$ cluster when conductivity is neglected (i.e, $\xi_{\kappa}=0$) for both the heating models.
-As can be seen, ignoring conductivity results in the unphysical negative gradient in entropy profiles near the cluster center even for small values of luminosities, and becomes worse for higher values of the luminosities.
-The high values of central entropy correspond to the unreasonable central temperature ($> 25$ keV); however, pressure remains less affected.
-Moreover, we see that heating becomes more centrally peaked in the acoustic model compared to the effervescent heating and it becomes difficult to have feedback reach up to $0.3r_{500}$.
+Currently, there are no observational constraints about the level of conduction and convection, be it at a local or global scale.
+They could be significant or they may be totally suppressed.
+We find that for both heating models conductivity is crucial to produce realistic thermal profiles.
+In the Fig.~\ref{fig4}, we show the final pressure and entropy profiles for a $6\times10^{14}M_{\odot}$ cluster when conductivity is neglected (i.e, $\xi_{\kappa}=0$) for both the heating models for same values of mechanical energy as used before.
+As can be seen, ignoring conductivity results in the negative gradient in entropy profiles near the cluster center which correspond to the unreasonable central temperature ($30-100$ keV); however, pressure remains less affected.
+The negative entropy gradient will set up a convection, which will also help in making entropy flat.
+This suggests that convection (turbulence) could be a critical process, especially if conduction is absent.
+However, modeling convection will also require assumptions regarding mixing length and the conclusions may be dependent on it.
+We plan to have a companion paper where we will have a detailed study importance of convection along with conduction.
+We see that heating becomes more centrally peaked in the acoustic model compared to the effervescent heating and it becomes difficult to achieve feedback beyond $0.05r_{500}$.
 In general, the impact of conduction lies in the fact that it tries to make the ICM isothermal by transporting the large amount of energy injected near the center to the outer region which results in the entropy/temperature flattening.
-This can be seen in Fig.~(\ref{fig2}) (effervescent model) and Fig.~(\ref{fig3}) (acoustic model) where the final temperature profiles becomes more or less flat in the inner regions with $\xi_{\kappa}=0.1$.
+This can be seen in Fig.~\ref{fig2} (effervescent model) and Fig.~\ref{fig3} (acoustic model) where the final temperature profiles become more or less flat in the inner regions with $\xi_{\kappa}=0.1$.
 In the case of effervescent heating, for a given $ L^{\rm inj}_{\rm Eff}$, higher values of the conductivity fraction will try to make the gas temperature uniform more efficiently without changing the final profiles significantly.
-In particular, with conduction, we can have energy feedback reach $0.3r_{\rm 500}$ even with a lower $r_{\rm cutoff}=0.1r_{\rm 500}$ and end up with similar final profiles as those obtained obtained with $ L^{\rm inj}_{\rm Eff}=2.5\times10^{45}$ and $r_{\rm cutoff}=0.3r_{\rm 500}$.
+In particular, with conduction, we can have energy feedback reach to $0.3r_{\rm 500}$ even with a lower $r_{\rm cutoff}=0.1r_{\rm 500}$ and end up with similar final profiles as those obtained obtained with $ L^{\rm inj}_{\rm Eff}=2.5\times10^{45}$ and $r_{\rm cutoff}=0.3r_{\rm 500}$.
 Its impact is more complex in the acoustic model where the heating also depends on the value of $\xi_{\kappa}$.
 One finds that ignoring conductivity in the acoustic model, decreases the overall amplitude of the heating profiles; however, the effective heating profile extends to a larger radius, and one requires a relatively larger value of $L^{\rm inj}_{\rm Aco}$ to balance the cooling near the center.
-For a given $ L^{\rm inj}_{\rm Aco}$, as we increase the $\xi_{\kappa}$ from our fiducial value of $0.1$, the heating rate becomes more centrally peaked but so does the heat conductance from the central region to the outer region.
+For a given $ L^{\rm inj}_{\rm Aco}$, as we increase the $\xi_{\kappa}$ from our fiducial value of $0.1$, the heating rate becomes more centrally peaked but so does the conduction from the central region to the outer region.
 This makes the final temperature profile more or less isothermal in the inner region.
-However, note that due to the very high central heating arising with frequency ranges $f_{-6}>0.01$, it is not possible to have reasonable feedback profiles up to $0.3r_{\rm 500}$ (especially for the high mass clusters) even though final profiles are isothermal in the inner region.
-This is an important difference between effervescent and acoustic energy transport models.
+Moreover, we find that due to the very high central heating arising with frequency ranges $f_{-6}>0.01$, it is not possible to have reasonable feedback profiles up to $0.3r_{\rm 500}$ (especially for the high mass clusters) even though final profiles are isothermal in the inner region.